 - Legal Director of the American Humanist Association

-- Con to the question "Should Churches (Defined as Churches, Temples, Mosques, Synagogues, etc.) Remain Tax-Exempt?"
+- Con to the question "Should Churches (Including Mosques, Synagogues, etc.) Remain Tax-Exempt?"

 “As more Americans abandon organized religion, many of the newly secular are unsympathetic to subsidizing religion via the tax code…